EMMANUELLAEBUBECHUKWU/GRC208-AWS-Capstone-Emmanuella-Ebube/DEPLOYMENT_GUIDE.md

 aws dynamodb scan --table-name grc-controls --region us-east-1 --output table
 ```

 All three tables returned their records correctly.
+The sample_data.sql file is included in the repository as a deliverable and would work as intended in an environment with direct database access such as through a bastion host or VPN connection into the VPC.

 -----